Dual Degradation Representation for Joint Deraining and Low-Light Enhancement in the Dark: Abstract

 \section{Abstract}

-Rain in the dark is a common natural phenomenon.
-Photos captured in such a condition significantly impact the performance of various nighttime activities, such as autonomous driving, surveillance systems, and night photography.
-While existing methods designed for low-light enhancement or deraining show promising performance, they have limitations in simultaneously addressing the task of brightening low light and removing rain.
-Furthermore, using a cascade approach, such as ``deraining followed by low-light enhancement'' or vice versa, may lead to difficult-to-handle rain patterns or excessively blurred and overexposed images.
-To overcome these limitations, we propose an end-to-end network called $L^{2}RIRNet$ which can jointly handle low-light enhancement and deraining.
-Our network mainly includes a Pairwise Degradation Feature Vector Extraction Network (P-Net) and a Restoration Network (R-Net).
-P-Net can learn degradation feature vectors on the dark and light areas separately, using contrastive learning to guide the image restoration process.
-The R-Net is responsible for restoring the image.
-We also introduce an effective Fast Fourier - ResNet Detail Guidance Module (FFR-DG) that initially guides image restoration using detail image that do not contain degradation information but focus on texture detail information.
-Additionally, we contribute a dataset containing synthetic and real-world low-light-rainy images.
-Extensive experiments demonstrate that our $L^{2}RIRNet$ outperforms existing methods in both synthetic and complex real-world scenarios.
-Code and dataset will be released.
+Rain in the dark poses a significant challenge to deploying real-world applications such as autonomous driving, surveillance systems, and night photography.
+Existing low-light enhancement or deraining methods struggle to brighten low-light conditions and remove rain simultaneously.
+Additionally, cascade approaches like ``deraining followed by low-light enhancement'' or the reverse often result in problematic rain patterns or overly blurred and overexposed images.
+To address these challenges, we introduce an end-to-end model called L$^{2}$RIRNet, designed to manage both low-light enhancement and deraining in real-world settings.
+Our model features two main components: a Dual Degradation Representation Network (DDR-Net) and a Restoration Network.
+The DDR-Net independently learns degradation representations for luminance effects in dark areas and rain patterns in light areas, employing dual degradation loss to guide the training process.
+The Restoration Network restores the degraded image using a Fourier Detail Guidance (FDG) module, which leverages near-rainless detailed images, focusing on texture details in frequency and spatial domains to inform the restoration process.
+Furthermore, we contribute a dataset containing both synthetic and real-world low-light-rainy images.
+Extensive experiments demonstrate that our L$^{2}$RIRNet performs favorably against existing methods in both synthetic and complex real-world scenarios.
+All the code and dataset can be found in \url{https://github.com/linxin0/Low_light_rainy}.